 And I am even more convinced that ritual is most likely to happen consistently when it is simple, easy, imperfect, and quick.

-This winter I’ll be sharing several little rituals I incorporate regularly into my life.
-I encourage you to try one, and see if it’s something that adds meaning or space for reflection and integration of all the seemingly ordinary yet rich facets of your own every day life!
+In this space, I share some of the rituals I’ve incorporated into my life.
+I invite you to try one and see if it’s something that adds meaning or space for reflection and integration of all the seemingly ordinary yet rich facets of your own every day life.

 Little Rituals: Make Something